Nigel2392/PDFUtils/readme.md

 This EXE is a compiled Python script, which is around 6 seconds slower than when using Python3.

 Creates a local socket server on port 22239.
-Golang then sends a packet with the HTML encoded in bytes, which is then converted to a PDF in the Python script.
+Golang then sends the data as HTML encoded in bytes, which is then converted to a PDF in the Python script.

 ```
 go get github.com/Nigel2392/PDFUtils